tjw-lint/eslint-config-tjw-jest/README.md

 # eslint-config-tjw-jest

-The Jared Wilcurt's Jest ESLint rules
+The Jared Wilcurt's Jest/Vitest ESLint rules

 ## Using this